Erdos-Projects/spring-2026-predicting-streetcar-delays/README.md

 Weather data points are merged by date, and for the amount of snow on the ground, we set missing values to 0.

 ## Modelling Approach
+Notebooks for training and testing the models can be found in [models](models/).

 The modelling approach in this project uses both **linear regression** and **XGBoost** to examine the relationship between operational and environmental features and accumulated delay time.